Crypto Taxes Portugal 2026 – Capital Gains, NHR and What Changed

 NHR (Non-Habitual Resident) Regime

-- Crypto capital gains: subject to standard 28% rate (under 1 year)
+- Crypto capital gains still subject to the standard 28% rate (for holdings under 1 year)

 Crypto as Professional Income